- 3 leeks (about 250g/9oz)

 Unsaturated fat: 4g

-You can make the soup and keep it in the fridge, covered, for up to 3 days, or frozen for up to 3 months.
+You can make the leek and potato soup and keep it in the fridge, covered, for up to 3 days, or frozen for up to 3 months.

-When leek and potato soup is served chilled, it is known as vichyssoise.
+When leek and potato soup is served chilled, it is known as vichyssoise and makes an excellent summer soup treat.

 If making vichyssoise, leave to cool, then cover and chill for at least 4 hours.
 Chilling dulls the flavour, so check the seasoning before serving.

-Mary Berry’s tips for leek and potato soup
+Mary Berry’s tips for her leek and potato soup recipe

 If using a hand-held blender, keep the blades held below the level of the soup to prevent splashes, and blend for about 3 minutes.